codexsoft/function-implements-interface/README.md

 `x: ["number", "string"]` will expect that x is number OR string

+`x: {y: "number", z: "string""}` will expect that x is object and implements provided interface structure (recursive)

 note, that in js every array is object, but not every object is array.

 for typescript